 Everything of mine here is free!
-But if you find it useful please show your appreciation by making a contribution, however small, to Sightsavers either on their site here: Donate to Sightsavers and let me know so I can keep a tally of how much I have raised!
+Some of it is out of date - I don't maintain it any more -but if you find it useful please show your appreciation for my earlier efforts by making a contribution, however small, to Sightsavers on their site here: Donate to Sightsavers and let me know so I can keep a tally of how much I have raised!

 Viability Podcast One (Basic Principles)